 Autonomous Networks Beyond 5G

-When an operator moves towards an automated environment, security becomes key as network operations are done by software components virtually operating without human intervention or oversight.
-Moreover, the pervasive softwarization of the network and infrastructure components is further increasing their attack surface.
-Indeed, security should undergo a similar technological evolution in order to enable the resilience of SDN controllers, the automation of security policies over the network, the use of ML to detect attacks, the utilization of DLT to assure configuration and forensic capacity, and the deployment of NFV security functions.
+Nowadays, when an operator moves towards an automated environment, security becomes a key feature since network operations are done by software components operating without human intervention or oversight.
+Moreover, the pervasive softwarisation of network and infrastructure components is further increasing their attack surface.
+Indeed, security must undergo a similar technological evolution to enable the resilience of SDN controllers: automation of security policies over the network, use of Machine Learning (ML) to detect and identify attacks, utilization of DLT to ensure configuration and forensic capacity, and deployment of NFV security functions.

 This scenario demonstrates a combination of innovative solutions that are scalable in a production environment and resilient to sophisticated attacks in a common framework that integrates different security technologies to detect, identify, and mitigate both traditional and new generations of attacks across different technology domains, e.g., optical and IP layers.
 At the control plane, the SDN controller and the ML models that support its operations may also be the target of malicious attacks.

 For the Layer 3 cybersecurity experiments, the scenario proposes a setup that allows us to reproduce previously recorded cryptomining attacks.
 We first capture packets from the cryptomining attack that are reproduced in the setup environment.
 Second, the objective of the optical physical layer attacks is to reproduce previously-capture Optical Performance Monitoring (OPM) data from malicious attack conditions.